KaiGensitz/Projects_in_R-Course/README.md

 # Projects_in_R-Course
-This is a course repo with test files.
+This is a course repository, containing files for the final assessment.